inoubliwissem/BigDataLab4TalTech/README.md

  ```
  hduser@master$hdfs dfs -head /taltech/README.txt
 ```
 > If you what to use or see other HDFS commands, use this command (***hdfs dfs*** ) to show all available commands.
 #### 1.2 YARN:
  - Run or submit a mapreduce job
   ```
  hduser@master$yarn jar /home/hduser/hadoop/share/hadoop/mapreduce/hadoop-mapreduce-examples-3.3.0.jar wordcount /taltech/REDME.txt /taltech/rst
 ```
- - Get list of application on the cluster
+ - Get list of applications on the cluster
   ```
  hduser@master$yarn app -list
 ```